 What Causes Government Silos?

 Silos affect organizations of all sizes and types because they represent a mindset problem, not a structural one.
 The silo mentality is part of human nature.
-People want to work hard and stay focused on their area of expertise.
+People want to work hard and stay focused on their areas of expertise.
 However, projects have better results with a collaborative push across departments instead of multiple individual efforts.

 Silos persist in government because agency leaders allow them to.
 Managers may feel protective of their department’s information due to perceived competition or internal politics.
 When employees see their manager exhibiting this outlook, they will adopt it too.
 Silos often exist between competing departments with overlapping tasks.
 Employees can also have a silo mindset to protect their professional interests.